Fashion doll: Lamm dolls

 In 2014, artist Nickolai Lamm unveiled Lammily, a fashion doll based on Lamm's study comparing Barbie's figure with measurements matching those of an average 19-year-old woman.

 Asian dolls

 Asian fashion dolls are made by Asian manufacturers and primarily targeted to an Asian market.
 Blythe dolls with oversized heads and color changing eyes were originally made by American company Kenner but are now produced by Japanese company Takara.
 Another doll with an oversized head, Pullip, was created in 2003 in Korea.
 Japanese fashion dolls marketed to children include Licca (introduced in 1967) and Jenny (introduced in 1982) by Takara Tomy.

 Adult collectors

 In the mid-1990s larger fashion dolls mostly marketed to adult collectors appeared.
 These include Gene Marshall from Ashton-Drake, Tyler Wentworth from Tonner and Alexandra Fairchild Ford from Madame Alexander.
 They are between 15.5 and 16 in, larger than typical fashion dolls marketed as children's toys.
-In 2005, London artists Desmond Lingard and Charles Fegen, created Sybarites, 16" resin artist-dolls as fashion dolls for adult collectors.